Frequently asked questions

 What’s your cancellation policy?

 All cancellations need to be made 24+ hours in advance of your appointment.
-For the first late cancellation or no-show, you simply get a warning.
-For every subsequent incident, I charge a $50 fee (*not applicable to Medicaid patients).
+All no-shows and late cancellations incur 100% of the appointment fee, except in the case of a true emergency (death, accident, serious injury or illness, or natural disaster).
 I employ a “three strikes” rule, which means if you cancel late or no-show three times, you will be dismissed from my practice and referred to another local provider.
 This is not because I’m a big meanie, this is to ensure that I can cover my operating costs and save appointment slots for patients who are able to keep appointment times.

 What if I’m running late for my appointment?